-Positive mental health is the concern of the whole community and we recognise that our schools play a key part in this.
-Our school aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+We recognise that good mental health for all our pupils and staff is very important, and we understand the part our school plays in this.
+We aim to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which can increase someone's vulnerability and also protective factors that can promote or strengthen resilience.
 The more risk factors present in someone's life, the more protective factors or supportive interventions are needed to counter-balance these to promote resilience and keep children safe.

 Our staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 We understand that, where children have suffered abuse or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-Where we have concerns, this may impact on mental health, we will seek support from the Trust Councillor or we will seek advice and work with other agencies as appropriate to support a child and ensure they receive the help
+Where we have concerns this may impact on mental health, we will seek advice and work with other agencies as appropriate to support a child and ensure they receive the help they need.
+All staff have had TPP and emotion Coaching training to support this.